 There are a variety of technologies that can support the preservation approaches described above.

-While extremely valuable, interviews can be time consuming for legal teams, difficult to manage, and also may be disruptive on employees.
+While extremely valuable, interviews can be time-consuming for legal teams, difficult to manage, and also may be disruptive on employees.
 To mitigate these issues, you can deploy specialized interview tools that simplify the process by giving you access to configurable and reusable questionnaires, while also tracking and storing responses.
-Some systems allow these interviews to be appended to legal holds which further streamlines the process and eliminates the need for custodians to respond to multiple communications.
+Some systems allow these interviews to be appended to legal holds, which further streamlines the process and eliminates the need for custodians to respond to multiple communications.

-As the description of in-place preservation indicates, this approach is highly dependent on technology.
 In-place preservation systems integrate with your data sources so you can engage automatic preservation actions (such as freezing a delete function) without directly interacting with the data sources themselves.
 This capability is especially useful when the in-place preservation tool is integrated with the legal hold application so that all preservation efforts can be consolidated into one centralized system of record for the legal department.

 Employee Change Monitoring